justin-guan/DiscordKeys/README.md

 # DiscordKeys
 DiscordKeys is a hotkey application for Discord bots.
 It's purpose is to allow hotkey combinations to send messages to a channel.
-These messages can invoke commands.
+These messages can invoke commands or simply send prerecorded messages with a hotkey combination.

 ## Running DiscordKeys
 ### Finding the User Token